 It’s hardly a secret for most of us that a room looks and feels better with plants than without them.
 Put some green, living things in your room and the place suddenly springs to life – and whether you realize that or not, so do you!
 Numerous studies have proven that plants help us breathe by removing toxins in the air, they improve our concentration by up to 15 percent and they boost our mood.

 So plants are good for you – but are you good for them?
 Keeping plants indoors certainly presents a range of challenges as your bookshelf or your windowsill isn’t any plant’s natural habitat.
 So why don’t you actually return the favor and help your plants prosper?
-Here are the basics of growing plants indoors to make sure that your green roommates stay lush, bright and healthy for a long time.
+Here’s how to take care of indoor plants to make sure that your green friends stay lush, bright and healthy for a long time.

 Choose plants that thrive indoors